The continuous spectrum of bound states in expulsive potentials: Results

-The wave function of the 1D eigenstate, produced by a numerical solution of Eq. (\ref{1Dphi}) with $g=0$, $\gamma =1$ and $E=0$, and its comparison to the asymptotic approximation (\ref{asympt}), are plotted in Fig. \ref{fig1}, with fitting constants $\chi _{0}=\pi /8$ and $\varphi _{0}=1$ in Eq. (\ref {asympt}) (the latter value is actually arbitrarily for the linear solution).
-It is clearly observed that the asymptotic approximation provides high accuracy, in comparison to its numerical counterpart.
+The wave function of the 1D linear eigenstate, produced by a numerical solution of Eq. (\ref{1Dphi}) with $g=0$, $\gamma =1$ (the anti-HO potential) and $E=0$, and its comparison to the asymptotic approximation ( \ref{asympt}), are plotted in Fig. \ref{fig1}, with fitting constants $\chi _{0}=\pi /8$ and $\varphi _{0}=1$ in Eq. (\ref{asympt}) (in fact, $\varphi _{0}$ is an arbitrarily constant for the linear solution).
+The respective numerical solution of the second-order ordinary differential equation (\ref {1Dphi}) was produced by means of the Runge-Kutta method, with the initial conditions

+(which means that even solutions, with $\varphi (-x)=\varphi (x)$, were sought for).
+The same numerical method was used to obtain various eigenstates in what follows below.
+It is clearly observed that the analytical asymptotic approximation provides high accuracy, in comparison to its numerical counterpart.

-In Fig. \ref{fig1}, and similar in the numerically generated plots presented below, it is not easy to display far tails, as the rapidly accelerating phase oscillations in Eq. (\ref{asympt}) imply that the accurate numerical solution must take into regard spatial harmonics of very high orders.
+In Fig. \ref{fig1} it is not easy to display slowly decaying tails of the wave function, as the rapidly accelerating phase oscillations in Eq. (\ref {asympt}) imply that the accurate numerical solution must take into regard spatial harmonics of very high orders.
 On the other hand, the asymptotic expression (\ref{asympt}) yields the tails in the virtually exact analytical form.

-A typical example of the 1D bound state for $\gamma =2$ (the quartic expulsive potential), produced by the numerical solution of Eq. (\ref{1Dphi} ), and its comparison to the asymptotic approximation (\ref{asympt}), is displayed in Fig. \ref{fig2}.
+A typical example of the \emph{normalizable} (effectively self-trapped) 1D bound state for $\gamma =2$ (the quartic expulsive potential), produced by the numerical solution of Eq. (\ref{1Dphi}), and its comparison to the asymptotic approximation (\ref{asympt}), is displayed in Fig. \ref{fig2}.
 In this case too, the asymptotic approximation demonstrates remarkably high accuracy.

-\textit{Note:} For visualization purposes, the wavefunctions in several numerical figures were vertically rescaled.
-Accordingly, the plotted amplitudes do not represent the original normalization of the stationary solutions, and any amplitude-related fitting parameters (such as $\varphi_{0}$) correspond to the rescaled profiles shown in the plots.